Marko-S-O/SimpleGymTracker/UserInstructions.md

 -   Navigate through previously completed programs using the **Previous** and **Next** buttons.
 -   Use **Activate** button to reactivate an old program.
 The current program will be transferred to the old programs list and the old program will be set to be the current active program.
 -   **Delete**: Remove the program.
 Deleted data can’t be recovered.
--   **Start →**: You can also use the exercises of the old programs to initialize a new workout, just like workout history and the current program.
+-   **Start →**: You can also use the exercises of the old programs to initialize a new workout, just like in the workout history and the current program.

 # Data refresh ⟳

 Data refresh is triggered by clicking the icon ⟳ in the top-right corner of the app.

 **Intended use**: If a user submits data from one device and wants to make it available in another one, it needs to be done using the data refresh.
-Typical use case is setting up a workout beforehand using the web UI and later taking it into use in a phone at gym.
+Typical use case is setting up a workout beforehand in the web UI and later taking it into use in a phone at gym.

-**Data merging** rules: See section Data Storage for rules of data merging between local and server storages.
+**Data merging** rules: See section Data Storage for rules of merging local and server data.

 # Data storage

-**Data storage rules**: The program stores the data both locally and in the server.
-The following rules apply for data storage
+**Data storage rules**: The program persists the data both locally and in the server.
+The following rules apply for data storage:

--   All user data is stored as a single object including: workout, workout history, program, old programs.
+-   All user data is stored as a single entity including: workout, workout history, program, old programs.
--   When saving data, it is always stored similar in the local and server storages, including timestamps.
+-   When saving the data, it is always stored similar in the local and server storages, including timestamps.
--   The program tries to read local data first.
-If it is found, server data for the user is read.
-If no local data is available in the device, setup screen is shown to a user.
+-   The program tries to read the local data in the device first.
+If found, server data for the user is read.
+In case no local data is available in the device, the setup screen is shown to the user.
 -   Local and server data are merged
     -   If workout history or old programs lists are differing, local and server lists are merged.
-Duplicate copies of list items are removed.
+Duplicate copies are removed.
     -   If there is a differing active workout or current program in the local storage and server, the newer one is selected.
 Data of the older one is lost.
--   Merged data is immediately saved to both local storage and server to keep it synchronized over time.
+-   Merged data is immediately saved to both the local storage and server to keep it synchronized over time.

 # Security

 **The app is not intended to store personal or sensitive data.** Never submit such information in the system and use an anonymous username in the account setup.

-In setup, user gives a username and password that are used to create authentication information that is used to secure server data retrieval and storage.
-Authentication in an individual device does not expire.
+The server communication is secured by using an https connection and token-based authentication.

 # Troubleshooting